termon/placement-handbook/src/pages/recruit/student.md

 ## Starting Placement

 Over the placement year you are working towards achievement of a Diploma in Professional Practice (DPP/DPP(I)).

-As part of your assessment during the placement year, you will have a number of submissions to carry out.
-These include:

-    - [x] completion of placement/student details and safety assessment
-    - [x] maintenance of a placement journal
-    - [x] completion of paperwork relating to placement visits
-    - [x] submission of a final placement report.

-### Placement Details

-Once placed, when you login to Recruit and select the Year Long Placements menu option you will find details of your current placement and confirmation of any missing placement information that will be required by your placement tutor and academic supervisor during the placement.
+When you login to Recruit and select the Year Long Placements menu option you will find details of your current placement and confirmation of any missing placement information that will be required by your placement tutor and academic supervisor during the placement.

 ![img](/recruit/student/2-home.png)